yava9221/csci-4830-821-recipe-box/recipes/mexican-shrimp-cocktail.md

 4. Squeeze limes and orange, adding the juice to the bowl.
 5. Add cocktail sauce.
 6. Add Clamato.
-7. Mix well ; add salt to taste.
+7. Mix well; add salt to taste.

 ## License